dataamigos/VenkatMeruvaResume/README.md

 # VenkatMeruvaResume
-You can Venkat Meruva's extended resume here in this repository in the form of files for the various activities that he has worked on
+You can find Venkat Meruva's extended resume here in this repository in the form of files for the various activities that he has worked on